 Posts like these, which resemble a more subjective travelogue, sometimes include anecdotes or other details that may or may not be helpful to the reader.
 This is not necessarily a bad thing; this writing style often shares unique insights into the local lifestyle and culture.

 “To set yourselves apart from the multitude of listicle and travelogue blogs, travel bloggers should aim to capture the unique atmosphere and spirit of the destination.”

 But to set yourselves apart from the multitude of listicle and travelogue blogs, travel bloggers should aim to capture the unique atmosphere and spirit of the destination.
-Knowing a destination well helps with this, of course, but there are some tricks to help you do this better if you do not.
+Knowing a destination well helps with this, of course, but there are some tricks to help you do this better.

 - Take detailed notes while you’re traveling and look them over as you’re writing.

 - Pay attention to your senses and make notes of what you see, hear, taste, feel, and smell.

 - Talk to the locals as much as you can.
 Ask them questions.

 - Do your research.
 What types of stories on a destination have been covered to death?
 Can you write a better article with a different angle or approach?

 - Think about what makes a location different from others in terms of culture, people, tastes, sights, sounds, etc.

 It is important to remember that if you are sharing your own experience rather than a hard and fast travel guide, sharing your story or anecdotes is one option that is hard to argue against.
 It’s your personal perspective on a trip.